temporalio/cli/temporalcli/commandsmd/commands.md

 * `--build-id` (string) - The new build id to be added.
 Required.
 * `--task-queue`, `-t` (string) - Name of the Task Queue.
 Required.

-### temporal task-queue update-build-ids promote-id-in-set: Promote an existing build ID to become the default for its containing set.
+### temporal task-queue update-build-ids promote-id-in-set: Promote a build ID to become the default for its containing set

 New tasks compatible with the set will be dispatched to the default id.